 The main action occurs around Grande Island, offshore of the town of Vasco, although you won’t necessarily take the boat from there (in our case it was from Dona Paula, in the surroundings of Goa’s Capital Panaji).

 So if you don’t have much time to go further than Goa, it is a nice occasion to get your fins wet.
-Bonus of the trip from Dona Paula to Grande Island: Dolphins coming swimming nearby the boat!
+The bonus of the trip from Dona Paula to Grande Island: Dolphins coming swimming nearby the boat!

 Netrani: a tiny scuba paradise far from the crowd